Hekstra-Lab/integrator/README.md

 # Integrator

-An amoritzed variational inference model to integrate diffraction data.
+An amortized variational inference model to integrate diffraction data.